-- " New Residents: 6.9% of the pool comprises loans granted to new residents which in Moody's view are more riskier borrowers than Spanish nationals.
+- " New Residents: 8.08% of the pool comprises loans granted to new residents which in Moody's view are more riskier borrowers than Spanish nationals.
 Moody's has introduced an adjustment of 200% to its MILAN credit enhancement to account for the greater risk profile of these borrowers.
-The adjustment for this characteristic in MILAN leads to an increase in the MILAN Aaa CE number of approximately 140 basis points. - " Origination channel: 6.3% of the portfolio corresponds to broker originated loans.
+The adjustment for this characteristic in MILAN leads to an increase in the MILAN Aaa CE number of approximately 140 basis points. - " Origination channel: 0.43% of the portfolio corresponds to broker originated loans.
 Moody's has introduced an adjustment of 50% to its MILAN credit enhancement to account for the greater risk profile of these borrowers.
-The adjustment for this characteristic in MILAN leads to an increase in the MILAN Aaa CE number of approximately 40 basis points.

-- Occupancy Type: Approximately 1.3% of the loans are backed by properties used as second homes and no data is available for approximately 4.0% of the pool on occupancy type.
-Moody's believes that loans backed by vacation homes or not owner occupied are riskier than loans taken for the acquisition of primary residence and applies an adjustment of 50% to its MILAN credit enhancement due second homes or non owner occupied.
-Furthermore, Moody's views loans that have no data on occupancy type as riskier than loans that prove such data and applies an adjustment of 100% to its MILAN credit enhancement for such loans.
-The adjustment for this characteristic in MILAN leads to an increase in the MILAN Aaa CE number of approximately 45 basis points. - Liquidity of the swap: In the event the counterparty is downgraded or defaults, the liquidity of the swap might be negatively impacted due to the requirement for an external verification of the adequate posting of collateral on a weekly basis, or more often.
+The adjustment for this characteristic in MILAN leads to an increase in the MILAN Aaa CE number of approximately 40 basis points. - " Occupancy Type: Approximately 3.57% of the loans are backed by properties used as second.
+Moody's believes that loans backed by vacation homes or not owner occupied are riskier than loans taken for the acquisition of primary residence and applies an adjustment of 50% to its MILAN credit enhancement due second homes or non owner occupied. - " Liquidity of the swap: In the event the counterparty is downgraded or defaults, the liquidity of the swap might be negatively impacted due to the requirement for an external verification of the adequate posting of collateral on a weekly basis, or more often.
 Precisely, this requirement might make it not easily possible to find a replacement swap counterparty that is prepared to step into the swap on the same terms.
-As a consequence, it is harder to assume that our downgrade triggers will be effective and therefore harder to assume de-linkage.
-In its analysis of this issue, Moody's took comfort from the fact that the counterparty is rated Aa2/P-1.
+As a consequence, it is harder to assume that our downgrade triggers will be fully effective and therefore harder to assume de-linkage.
+In its analysis of this issue, Moody's took comfort from the fact that the counterparty is rated Aa3/P-1.